 5. Book the right size room for the number of people

 Your workplace is likely filled with different styles of meeting rooms.
 Some may have armchairs, couches, and small tables for comfortable 1:1 discussions.
 Others may embody amore formal vibe, with longer tables and leather chairs.
 It’s important your meeting rooms look different so they can properly serve different purposes.
-It’s equally important to take this into consideration when you book them–some rooms might comfortably house 4 people while others are spacious enough for 10+ people.
+It’s equally important to take this into consideration when you book them–some meeting rooms might comfortably house 4 people while conference rooms are spacious enough for 10+ people.
 Encourage your employees to book the right size room for the people you need.

 6. Avoid “ghost” rooms